OpenSwiftUIProject/OpenAsyncImage/README.md

 # OpenAsyncImage

-A backport implementation of SwiftUI's AsyncImage for iOS 13+ and macOS 10.15+.
+A backport implementation of SwiftUI's AsyncImage on Apple platform.

 ## Overview

-OpenAsyncImage provides a drop-in replacement for SwiftUI's `AsyncImage` that works across all supported platforms, including iOS/iPadOS 13+, macOS 10.15+, tvOS 13+, and watchOS 6+.
+OpenAsyncImage provides a drop-in replacement for SwiftUI's `AsyncImage` that works across all supported platforms.

 This package's source code is mainly taken from [OpenSwiftUI](https://github.com/OpenSwiftUIProject/OpenSwiftUI).